 Next to the Kavafis tomb is that of George Antoniadis, who donated his home and his garden of rare flowers and plants to the governorate of Alexandria.

-The Greek cemetery is also the burial place of the most prominent individuals of the Greek Society of Alexandria, such as Dr. Anastasi, Salvagon, Zerfozaki, Kazoli, Rali, Ridoknakki and Kaszali, among others.
+The Greek cemetery is also the burial place of the most prominent individuals of Greek society in Alexandria, such as Dr. Anastasi, and the Salvagon, Zerfozaki, Kazoli, Rali, Ridoknakki and Kaszali families, among others.